dlsucomet/filwordnet-portal/README.md

 This is part of the **Diachronic Representation and Linguistic Study of Filipino Word Senses Across Social and Digital Media Contexts** project funded by the [Department of Science and Technology – Philippine Council for Industry, Energy, and Emerging Technology Research and Development](https://pcieerd.dost.gov.ph/) (DOST-PCIEERD).

-The project is led by Dr. Briane Paul V. Samson and co-proponents Dr. Charibeth K. Cheng and Unisse C. Chua of the Department of Software Technology, College of Computer Studies, De La Salle University.
+The project is led by Dr. Briane Paul V. Samson and co-proponents Dr. Charibeth K. Cheng and Ms. Unisse C. Chua of the Department of Software Technology, College of Computer Studies, De La Salle University.

 [badge-python]: https://img.shields.io/badge/python-3670A0?style=flat&logo=python&logoColor=white
 [badge-plotly]: https://img.shields.io/badge/Plotly-239120?style=flat&logo=plotly&logoColor=white